AdaCore/training_material/courses/fundamentals_of_ada/labs/160_genericity.lab.rst

 * Requirements

-   - Create a list ADT to hold any type of data

-      - Operations should include adding to the list and sorting the list

    - Create a record structure containing multiple fields

+      - Need subprograms to convert the record to a string, and compare the order of two records
+      - Lab prompt package :ada:`Data_Type` contains a framework

+   - Create a generic list implementation

+      - Need subprograms to add items to the list, sort the list, and print the list

    - The `main` program should:

-      + Allow the addition of multiple records into the list
+      + Add many records to the list
       + Sort the list
       + Print the list

 * Hints

    - Sort routine will need to know how to compare elements
+   - Print routine will need to know how to print one element

 ------------------------------------------
 Genericity Lab Solution - Generic (Spec)